 Why are we running this campaign?

 Trans Awareness is an important campaign which has a strong focus on raising awareness for those who would not normally engage with LGBT+ and trans spaces and discussions.
 We believe it is vital that all students have an understanding of gender identities in order to promote respect, appropriate language use and acceptance.
 By involving various trans, non-binary and gender non-conforming students in the planning and production of the campaign, we hope to give them a platform to tell other students what they think they need to know.
-Trans Awareness cannot be confined to just a week – it is an ongoing project as we are all always learning and improving ourselves!

 What are we doing for Trans Awareness?